About Katie

 When these losses remain unacknowledged, these experiences often instead show up as anxiety, low mood, numbness, or overwhelm.
 Not because something is wrong, but because the body and nervous system are responding to what has been lost, threatened, or left unresolved.
 In this way, grief isn’t always something we know we’re feeling—it’s something we carry, something that lives in sensation, posture, breath, and pacing, waiting for enough safety and space to be met.

-I care deeply about grief because for a long time, I was grieving without having language for what was happening to me.
+I care deeply about working with grief because for a long time, I was grieving without having language for what was happening to me.
 Before I had words or space to practice grief, my pain felt isolating and shame-filled.
 As I began to name grief—and to understand that life itself is an ongoing relationship with loss—something shifted.
 My pain softened.
 I felt less alone.
 Healing became possible.

 Grief: my lens